-You may be wondering what will happen next, and you may be hoping that a good job opportunity or the option for further study in your chosen field become a reality.
+You may be wondering what will happen next, and you may be hoping that a good job opportunity or the option for further study in your chosen field becomes a reality.
 It is stimulating to explore options and expand your wings in a new environment.

 Managing the transition to life after university